-Lactose intolerance is when your body is unable to break down lactose (a sugar found in milk).
+Lactose intolerance means your body can’t break down lactose (a sugar mainly found in milk).

 Lactose is a sugar found in milk and other dairy products.
-An enzyme (a type of chemical) called lactase, which is produced by your small bowel, breaks lactose down into two simpler sugars, called glucose and galactose).
+An enzyme (a type of chemical) called lactase, which is produced by your small bowel, breaks lactose down into two simpler sugars (glucose and galactose).
 Once lactose has been broken down, it's absorbed from your bowel into your bloodstream.

 In the UK, around five in 100 people have lactose intolerance.
 It’s more common in countries where milk isn't part of the usual adult diet, such as South America, Africa and Asia.

-The symptoms of lactose intolerance appear after you’ve consumed something that contains lactose – and include:
+The symptoms of lactose intolerance can occur after you’ve eaten or drunk something that contains lactose.
+Symptoms of lactose intolerance may include:

 These symptoms may be caused by problems other than lactose intolerance.
 If you have any of these symptoms for more than a few days see your GP for advice.

-Babies born with lactose intolerance (congenital lactase deficiency) don’t put on weight as they should and will show signs of not getting enough nutrients.
-They will need to be fed a special diet from birth.
+Babies born with the rare but more severe form of lactose intolerance may not grow as they should if they don’t receive the right nutrients.
+They will need to be fed a lactose-free formula from birth.

 Your GP will ask about your symptoms and examine you.
-He or she may ask you to keep a diary of your symptoms and what you consume on a day-to-day basis.
-This will help your GP to look for any links between your symptoms and what you eat and drink.
+He or she may ask you to keep a diary of your symptoms and what you eat and drink on a day-to-day basis.
+This will help your GP to look for any links between your symptoms and your diet.

-To confirm whether you have lactose intolerance, your GP may suggest you completely remove dairy products from your diet for a trial period of two or three weeks.
-If your symptoms are relieved during this time, but come back when you start having lactose again, it's likely that you have lactose intolerance.
+Your GP may suggest you completely remove foods and drinks containing lactose from your diet for a trial period of two weeks.
+If your symptoms get better during this time, but come back when you start having lactose again, it's likely that you have lactose intolerance.

-If you think your child may have the symptoms of lactose intolerance, your GP may ask for a sample of his or her faeces (stool sample), which will be sent away for testing.
-This is called a stool acidity test.
+If you think your child may have symptoms of lactose intolerance, your GP may ask for a sample of his or her faeces (stool sample).
+This will be sent away for testing to check if your child’s body is absorbing lactose.

-If you're unable to eat any dairy foods, you may not be getting enough calcium in your diet.
+If you can’t eat any dairy foods, you may not be getting enough calcium in your diet.
 Non-dairy foods that contain calcium include green leafy vegetables, soya beans, tofu and nuts.
-Talk to your GP about your diet and he or she may refer you to a dietician for help and support.
+Talk to your GP about your diet if you have any questions.
+He or she may refer you to a dietitian for help and support.
 Your GP may also recommend that you take calcium and vitamin D supplements.

 For answers to frequently asked questions on this topic, see FAQs.